LABSN/expyfun/doc/index.rst

 - Sound card playback with:

-  - Fixed delay (no jitter) relative to video flip on Linux
+  - Fixed delay (no jitter) relative to video flip on Linux and Windows
   - Digital trigger stamping for zero-jitter trigger-to-auditory delay (with custom digital-to-TTL hardware)